packreg/packreg-registry/README.md

 ` and using that JSON.

 ### Querying the registry :mag_right:
-Cookiejar uses Netflix' [Falcor](https://github.com/Netflix/falcor) to hide different routes behind one single endpoint.
+Packreg uses Netflix' [Falcor](https://github.com/Netflix/falcor) to hide different routes behind one single endpoint.
 Every request to the database is then internally routed by Falcor and returns an on-the-fly generated JSON Graph.
 This means all client-side communication goes through one route like this:

 `var model = new falcor.Model({source: new falcor.HttpDataSource('http://registry.com/model.json') });`